 - Preheat oven to 400 degrees.

-Transfer the cast-iron skillet from stove-top to oven.
-Bake Queso Fundido for approximately 12 minutes or until cheese is melted and bubbly.
+- Transfer the cast-iron pan from stove-top to oven.
+Bake queso fundido for approximately 12 minutes or until cheese is melted and bubbly.

-If you love this Queso Fundido recipe, pin it to Pinterest so you can easily find it again! ❤️
+If you love this Mexican dip, pin it to Pinterest right now!